- Edited by Rachel Schreiber, The California College of the Arts, Oakland and San Francisco, USA

 About the Editor: Rachel Schreiber is Associate Professor and Director of Humanities and Sciences at the California College of the Arts in Oakland and San Francisco, CA. She is an artist and cultural historian whose book Gender and Activism in a Little Magazine: The Modern Figures of the Masses was published by Ashgate in 2011.
 She has published articles in journals including Feminist Studies and the Journal of Modern Periodical Studies, and exhibited her visual work internationally.

-Mark S. Morrisson, Professor and Head of English, Penn State University, co-editor of the Journal of Modern Periodical Studies
+Mark S. Morrisson, Penn State University and co-editor of the Journal of Modern Periodical Studies

 Extracts from this title are available to view: